Dungeons & Dragons

 DICE:

 Dungeons and Dragons uses special dice, as shown in the picture here.
 Each player will need access to a set of these dice.
-As we will be meeting over ZOOM, the library will NOT be able to provide players with dice.
+The library will NOT be able to provide players with dice.
 Players without dice can use any random number generator or dice app as an easy substitution, the easiest way being to Google “Random Number Generator,” which will bring up a simple Google app which players can then set to the values of the dice (for example, 1 to 20 for most rolls).
 Following are some other alternatives we recommend for dice.
 All of them are free.

 CHARACTERS: